Akhlak-Hossain-Jim/Akhlak-Hossain-JIm/README.md

 ## Contact

-I would love to see you in my online presence [Here](http://akhlak-hossain-jim.github.io/).
+I would love to show you my online presence [Here](http://akhlak-hossain-jim.github.io/).
-You will find my all contact information there, my inbox is always open.
+You will find my all contact information there, and my inbox is always open.
 Whether you have a question or just want to say hello, I'll try my best to get back to you soon!

 ## Looking for help with your code?
 Find me [Here](http://akhlak-hossain-jim.github.io/).